daggorlad/LTSC_Gaming_Setup/README.md

 ## Disclaimer

-Use at your own risk.
-The script creates a restore point, but system changes are made.
-This script is provided as-is.
-I am **not responsible** for any negative side effects, data loss, system instability, or other issues that may result from using this script.
-Use it at your own risk.
+This script is provided **as-is**, without any warranty of any kind.

+I am not responsible for any damage, data loss, system instability, security issues, or other negative consequences that may result from using this script or any third-party tools (including activation scripts).

+By using this script, you acknowledge that you do so entirely at your own risk.